thinkshout/feeding-texas/_posts/2014-09-05-A-New-Name-A-New-Direction.markdown

 ---
 layout: blog
-title: A new name, a new direction
+title: A new name, a new look, a new direction
 summary: The launch of our new website formally marks our name change from the Texas Food Bank Network to Feeding Texas.
 images:
   hero: "http://placehold.it/1400x500&text=HERO"